 Expansion and Off-Gassing

-Bed-in-a-box mattresses need time to expand and vent.
-Many review labs give at least 24 hours before formal tests.
+Bed-in-a-box mattresses need time to expand and air out.
+We give compressed models time to settle before formal testing.

 We allow compressed models 48 hours in our test space before scoring.
 During that window, we log: